Skip to content

 Gameplay and Mechanics in This Phantoms Indie Horror Review

 The pacing of Phantoms is hindered by clunky tutorial pop-ups — large blue boxes of text that appear repeatedly and interrupt gameplay.
 These instructions break the immersion and make the early game feel more confusing than helpful.
 With a sprint mechanic that requires multiple key presses and little indication of stamina depletion, movement felt like a chore rather than an escape tool.
+Even when the concept clicks, the constant interruptions and unclear feedback stop the tension from building naturally.

 The enemy design had potential — a shadowy figure moving through narrow corridors — but it often felt cheap rather than scary.
 At times, the enemy would spawn directly in front of me, offering no chance of escape.
 In other moments, it would randomly despawn.
 Level 3 showed the most promise with teleporting mechanics that almost created a sense of panic, though it often just felt chaotic.
+The result is a game that wants to be intense, but keeps undermining itself with inconsistent rules.

 Surreal pixelated eye symbol on a train wall, leading into a dark, eerie corridor in the indie horror game Phantoms.
 The setting is dimly lit with unsettling visual details.